 Here are some weird ones that I had for the last few weeks (the ones that I can remember vaguely):-

-1. I am the captain of Malaysian Navy ship, chasing after Indonesian pirates and blowing them off sky high (it was great to see their faces just before my anti-ship missile hit their boat)
+1. I am the captain of Malaysian Navy ship, chasing after Indonesian pirates and blowing them off sky-high (it was great to see their faces just before my anti-ship missile hit their boat)

 3. I am the first Malaysian Time Traveler (ya, I blogged about it under influence of strong medication)

-4. I am Darth Vader – choking queue jumpers at Sunway Toll with my powers from the dark side (now when I think about it, it is very funny – imagine Darth Vader, in full black suit, driving a Proton Iswara!)
+4. I am Darth Vader – choking queue jumpers at Sunway Toll with my powers from the dark side (now when I think about it, it is very funny – imagine Darth Vader, in a full black suit, driving a Proton Iswara!)

 And the best so far…

 What is a dream anyway?
 A dream is defined as a series of images, ideas, emotions, and sensations occurring involuntarily in the mind during certain stages of sleep.
-I checked on the net for some facts about dream and it is interesting to read some of the facts:-
+I checked on the net for some facts about the dream and it is interesting to read some of the facts:-

 1. In your lifetime, you would’ve spent about 6 years of it dreaming.
 That is more than 2,100 days spent in a different world (imagine that 6 years of not being in the country!
 No wonder, some politicians are on a perpetual state of dreaming).